The FTC is giving $126 million-worth of Fortnite refunds to players, and there's still time to submit a claim for one

 (Image credit: Epic Games)

-Fortnite maker Epic Games may have won its recent court battle against Apple, but it lost an FTC ruling that claimed it had been "tricking users" and now the federal organization is refunding $126 million to players.
+Fortnite maker Epic Games may have won its recent court battle against Apple, but it settled with the FTC after it claimed Epic had been "tricking users", and now the federal organization is refunding $126 million to players.
 Epic was previously ordered to give $245 million in total, so if you live in the US you still have a couple of weeks to get in on the action.

 The lawsuit related to people being charged for in-game items they didn't want, be that through a lack of confirmation before V-Bucks were exchanged for cosmetics or a child using a parent's credit card without their knowledge.
 Also represented are people who had their accounts locked after challenging purchases they didn't want.